electron/electron/docs/tutorial/boilerplates-and-clis.md

 You can find more information and documentation in [the repository](https://github.com/electron-userland/electron-builder).

-## electron-react-boilerplate

-If you don't want any tools but only a solid boilerplate to build from, CT Lin's [`electron-react-boilerplate`](https://github.com/electron-react-boilerplate/electron-react-boilerplate) might be worth a look.
-It's quite popular in the community and uses `electron-builder` internally.

 ## Other Tools and Boilerplates

 The ["Awesome Electron" list](https://github.com/sindresorhus/awesome-electron#boilerplates) contains more tools and boilerplates